WSDOT/XBeamRate/Documentation/src/UserGuide/Appendix A/Live Load Results.md

 2. The response for a particular vehicle type
 3. The response for a specific live load configuration

-When the WSDOT BDM rating equation is used for Permit live loads, two results graphs will be displayed:
+When the WSDOT BDM rating equation is used for Emergency Vehicle or Permit live loads, two results graphs will be displayed:
-1. The response for the permit vehicle in a single lane
+1. The response for the emergency/permit vehicle in a single lane
 2. The response for the legal vehicle in all other lanes